-Mezzo soprano Annie Chester has been praised for her strong dramatic presence on the operatic stage and her “warm, rich, chocolatey voice”.
+Annie Chester, mezzo soprano has been praised for her strong dramatic presence on the operatic stage and her “warm, rich, chocolatey voice”.

-As a "promising young voice", Ms. Chester's resume spans operatic roles, oratorio solos, commercial media, world premieres, and recitals.
-Her opera credits include Cherubino (Le nozze di Figaro), Dorabella (Così fan tutte), Dritte dame (Die Zauberflöte), Amastre (Xerxes), Dido (Dido and Aeneas), Jade Boucher (Dead Man Walking), and Olga (The Merry Widow).
-Shining as a choral soloist, Ms. Chester has performed as the mezzo/alto soloist in Bach’s Magnificat, Beethoven’s Symphony No. 9, Beethoven’s Mass in C, Britten’s Rejoice in the Lamb, Corigliano’s Fern Hill, Mozart’s Requiem, Mozart’s Coronation Mass in C, and Rossini’s Petite Messe Solenelle.
+As an outstanding oratorio/concert soloist, Ms. Chester has performed as mezzo/alto soloist in Bach’s Magnificat, Beethoven’s Symphony No. 9, Beethoven’s Mass in C, Britten’s Rejoice in the Lamb, Corigliano’s Fern Hill, Mozart’s Requiem, Mozart’s Coronation Mass in C, and Rossini’s Petite Messe Solenelle.

-Ms. Chester holds a bachelors of music degree (BM '14) and a masters of music (MM '16) from the Indiana University Jacobs School of Music where she studied with Scharmal Schrock and Patricia Havranek.
-She currently resides in New York City.
+Annie Chester holds both Master of Music (MM ’16) and Bachelor of Music (BM ’14) degrees in voice performance from the world-renowned Indiana University Jacobs School of Music (Bloomington, Indiana), where she studied with acclaimed voice teachers, Scharmal Schrock and Patricia Havranek.
+Ms. Chester currently resides in New York City.

 Photographer: Synthia Steiman